glennpck/glennpck/README.md

 <h2 align="left">🔅 IT Career</h2>

 - 🤖 &nbsp;Currently Expressing Interest in Development of AI
-- 📈 &nbsp;Enjoys Creating Machine Learning Models for Data Prediction/Classification on Python
+- 📈 &nbsp;Well-versed in Machine Learning model development and Data Engineering/Cleaning on Python
 - 🔧 &nbsp;Experiences as a Developer in Multiple Categories E.g. Web Application/Mobile Application
 - 🐍 &nbsp;Majority of time and experience invested in Python (Data Science and App Development)
-- 😷 &nbsp;Bashing my head against the wall over Mathematical and Computer Sciences

 &nbsp;**Picked Up**